kyma-project/kyma/resources/monitoring/charts/alert-rules/README.md

 ### Configure Alertmanager

-You can configure the Alertmanager using the [alertmanager](../alertmanager/README.md) chart.
+Configure the Alertmanager using the [alertmanager](../alertmanager/README.md) chart.